-Use of methamphetamines (such as ice) may cause a stroke to occur.
+Use of methamphetamines (such as ice) may cause a to occur.

-A stroke is always a medical emergency.
-The longer a stroke remains untreated, the greater the chance of stroke-related brain damage.
+A is always a medical emergency.
+The longer a remains untreated, the greater the chance of stroke-related brain damage.

 The Stroke Foundation recommends the F.A.S.T. test as an easy way to remember the most common signs of stroke.